 hormones in their feed.

-much milk do the cows give?
+the cows give?

 contrast to more typical dairy breeds, Jersey cows

 give a smaller amount of milk which is higher in

 butterfat.
 Our cows are giving about three gallons

 each, per day.
 Please note that milk production

 varies with the season, the weather, the quality

 of the forage available; and the normal curve of